Luca-Castelli/Company-Research-Assistant/readme.md

 This web-based application generates detailed reports about companies using a combination of Dockerized services.
 It incorporates a Streamlit web interface, a backend Python application using LangGraph to orchestrate an AI agent workflow, and Redis for caching.
-The application leverages a local LLM model (Llama3) to analyze and synthesize information about companies.
+The application leverages a local LLM model (Llama 3) to analyze and synthesize information about companies.

 ## Features